alexandroid000/cv/NillesCV.md

 Description:
 :   Developed, monitored, and troubleshot remote-controlled robotic physics,
     chemistry, and biology experiments for college students in online classes.
     Served as a TA and equipment technician while classes were running.
+This was innovative distance learning research through the Department of Labor.

 Dates:
 :   Feb 2012 - May 2014

-PROFESSIONAL ACTIVITIES
+Professional Service
 =======================

+-   Head of student committee organizing an internal Robotics@UIUC seminar (Fall 2016).
+    - Recruited student speakers, advertised talks, maintained wiki.
 -   President of Computer Science Graduate Students Organization (2017 - 2018).
     - Organized social events, communicated with department administration